anttijuu/O3-chat-client/README.md

 Build the client from command line:

-`mvn install -DskipTests`
+`mvn package -DskipTests`

 You should then have a subdirectory `target` including .jar files for running the client.

 If you do not have a working server running -- the usual `mvn package` also executes tests, and if they do not pass, the .jar file is not left in the target directory.

-When your server *is* running and you wish to build the client *and* execute the test from the command line, do `mvn package`.
+For instructions on testing the server with the client, see [TESTS-README.md](TESTS-README.md).

 If there are errors, check out the error output and sort out the issues.